 Anonymity is Tor’s bread and butter, and as such, it is probably impossible to get an accurate view of its user base.
 Specific trends become apparent, however, and some Tor advocates are especially vocal about their reasons for using the service.

 You might not know, but when Edward Snowden released information on the NSA’s PRISM program to news organizations, he did so via Tor.
 One doesn’t need to be an activist, freedom fighter, or criminal to appreciate Tor, however.
 Many academics and ordinary citizens endorse Tor as a tool to keep privacy and freedom of expression alive in the digital age.
+Agencies like the CIA are also active on Tor to make it easier to receive tips and information.

 What are Tor’s limitations, hazards, and general safety?